srijan-paul/blog/11ty/bfinbf.md

 4. All expressions must have a stack effect of +1, meaning they must leave the stack one value (not 1 byte or cell) larger than it was before the expression was evaluated.

+That's really just the basics of how a stack based VM works.

 ### Variables.